Let me take you back to Virtua hospital in Voorhees, circa May 2011.

 After learning how quickly the medication wears off and the pain would spike again, I began to document the time I was actually given all prescribed medications.
 I would set alarms so I wouldn't bother them before I could have it, and to remind me to ask fifteen minutes *before* my next dose was due - this would give them time to order, gather and bring the medication.
 I would mark off the exact time it was given so they couldn't lie to me about when I was allowed to have it again (a common issue I found among nurses)...
 I was clearly the only one that cared about my pain not being out of control.

-I was confronted by a nurse who said "if you need to set an alarm to remind you to ask for pain meds, you must not need them" - an argument that still makes ZERO sense to me.
-Keeping track of when you're given medication and knowing when you can ask for it again seems like common sense.
-I'll get into the abuse I suffered at the hand of my admitting doctor a bit later - my experience at Virtua Hospital in Voorhees NJ in mid-May 2011.
+I was confronted at one point by a nurse who said "If you need to set an alarm to wake you up and remind you to ask for pain meds, then you must not need them" - an argument that still makes ZERO sense.
+Keeping track of when you're given ANY and all medications while you're in the hospital is CRUCIALLY important and incredibly responsible.
+If you've been admitted, and you're in pain, and you are on a regular order of pain medication, then knowing when you are even allowed to ask for your next dose seems like common sense, doesn't it?
+It did to me!

-Why was I "difficult"?
-Because I was in pain, and my pain was being all but ignored.
-It was also very clear that because my diagnosis wasn't as simple as the results of a blood test or reading an x-ray, the medical staff was frustrated that I wasn't content to just stay at home and suffer.
-My repeated appearance with pain and nagging symptoms that wouldn't go away with antibiotics made me a burden.
+So why was it deemed that I was being "difficult"?
+Simple: Because I was in pain, and my pain was being all but ignored and I wasn't happy about it.
+It was also very clear that because my diagnosis wasn't easy - it wasn't as simple as reading the results of a blood test or pointing to the broken bone on an x-ray, and so the medical staff was frustrated.
+They didn't seem to understand why I kept coming back - why was I not content to just stay at home and suffer?
+My repeated appearance, coupled with the fact that every time I showed up I was in pain and it was the fact that these nagging symptoms just wouldn't go away no matter what they threw at the infection - it was the fact that even with pain meds and with antibiotics, I was in pain and that made me a burden.

 That leads me back to the doctor from hell...

-I had what felt like the worst UTI of my life and peeing was EXCRUTIATING.
-It felt like my urinary tract was SLICED and DICED inside and out, and peeing felt like what one would expect if one had passed a few dozen razor blades and broken glass, followed directly by a lovely blend of sirracha, bleach, vinegar and battery acid: It hurt like hell to pee.
+So I had what felt like the worst UTI of my life and peeing was EXCRUCIATING.
+It felt like my urinary tract was SLICED and DICED inside and out, and peeing felt similar to what one would expect if one had passed a few dozen razor blades and broken glass, followed directly by a lovely blend of sriracha, bleach, vinegar and battery acid: It hurt like hell to pee.
 My urine samples had blood and PIECES OF TISSUE floating in it, so I didn't feel like my description was far off from what was actually happening.
+Not good.

 My thoughts: "You're going to shove a plastic tube up where I pee (which currently burns like the fire of a thousand suns), and then fill me like a water balloon (despite the fact that every time a teaspoon of urine gets to my bladder I feel like I'm gong to EXPLODE from the pressure) and then a half dozen people are going to stand around and watch me lay on a table and pee myself while it's recorded on film....
 Yeah, COOL!
 No problem...."

-Fast forward downstairs ....
-One very kind (MALE) nurse attempted to talk me through the catheter procedure, promising he's never been more gentle and tried to calm me down (seriously he held my hand before and tried his best to calm me) - but by the SEVENTH attempt to insert the catheter, I was practically hanging from the ceiling from the pain and NO ONE ON STAFF COULD GET THIS THING INTO ME.
+Downstairs ...
+A very kind (male) nurse attempted to talk me through the catheter procedure, promising he's never been more gentle and tried to calm me down (seriously he held my hand before and tried his best to calm me) - but by the SEVENTH attempt to insert the catheter, I was practically hanging from the ceiling from the pain and NO ONE ON STAFF COULD GET THIS THING INTO ME.
 Not because I wouldn't hold still or because of anything I did... nope, they just "couldn't get it in".
 (My husband and I later discussed that my pain and swelling probably made it incredibly difficult but no one seemed to consider that...)

 (My thoughts; "Right...cause clearly I just like the attention I'm getting!?
 Because I'm screaming from joy?
 Because I WANT to do this all over again tomorrow!?")

-My husband was left to console and calm me after that massively failed attempt ...
-I mean, we never even GOT to the procedure part...and forget all my "faked" pain...
-NONE of the staff could explain why they (the clearly PERFECTLY competent staff) couldn't get the catheter in.
-And despite their REPEATEDLY shoving this dry hard plastic in and out of my already THROBBING & BURNING urethra... they blamed the failed procedure on my "IRRATIONAL" reaction to the catheter.
+My husband was left to console and calm me after that massively failed attempt.
+We never even GOT to the procedure part.
+Even if we completely ignore and forget all their bullshit about all the "fake" pain they caused...
+None of the staff could explain why the clearly PERFECT & competent staff couldn't seem to figure out how to get the catheter in me.
+Despite their REPEATEDLY shoving this dry hard plastic in and out of my already THROBBING & BURNING urethra... they blamed the failed procedure on my "IRRATIONAL" reaction to the catheter.
 NOT ONE PERSON (except that first male nurse) seemed to be bothered by how "impossible" it was to PUT THE CATHETER IN....
-It was like I was some magical unicorn capable of being the first woman ever to voluntarily clamp my urethra shut on command... and, apparently I also had the power of a cloaking device (or maybe they gave up on asking medical staff and they were just asking random janitors and random hospital visitors to give the catheter a shot and THAT'S why that couldn't find my urethra... ).
+It was like I was some magical unicorn capable of being the first woman ever to voluntarily clamp my urethra shut on command... and, apparently I also had the power of a cloaking device (or maybe they gave up on asking medical staff and they were just asking random janitors and random hospital visitors to give the catheter a shot...
+Maybe THAT'S why they couldn't seem to find my urethra...

-We were informed that the next day I would be given "a shot of pain medication and something to calm me" before the procedure.
-I *wanted* general anesthesia but they assured me I had to be somewhat conscious because I had to be able to hold the dye inside me and pee when commanded (again.... suuuuure... no problem for a completely traumatized person who doesn't even go INTO public restrooms).
-But never mind that.
+We were informed that the next day I would be given "a shot of pain medication and something to calm me" before they again tried to do this procedure.
+I *wanted* them to just do general anesthesia but they assured me I had to be somewhat conscious because I had to be able to hold the dye inside me and pee when commanded (again.... suuuuure... no problem for a completely traumatized person who doesn't even go INTO public restrooms.
+I should absolutely be able to handle that...
+But never mind my discomfort and embarrassment.)

-So they sent her to do the catheter at 1:49pm for a 2pm test and informed me that the entire radiology department was waiting to LEAVE and I needed to "get with the program"... but even after it was explained to the nurse what I'd been through the day before, she insisted that they would give me the meds DOWNSTAIRS and that I needed to LET HER put the catheter in so we could "get on with it."
+So they sent her to do the catheter at 1:49pm for a scheduled 2pm test and she informed me that the entire radiology department was waiting to LEAVE and I needed to "get with the program"...
+Even after it was explained to the nurse what I'd been through the day before, she insisted that they would give me the meds DOWNSTAIRS and that I needed to LET HER put the catheter in so we could "get on with things."
+They are demanding my cooperation, and it's ridiculous.

-(In her words); She started off by telling me that I must REALLY be enjoying my time there since I was REFUSING to cooperate and that by putting off the tests to show them "what's wrong with me" I was
+She started off by telling me that I must REALLY be enjoying my time there since I was REFUSING to cooperate and that by putting off the tests that should show them "what's wrong with me" I was

-"being a complete bitch" and "ridiculously high maintenance" and that she knew EXACTLY WHY.
+"being a complete bitch" and "ridiculously high maintenance" and that she knew EXACTLY WHY I was doing it.

 Alone in that room where I'm sure she felt that no one would believe me when I complained about it later - she insulted me, cursed at me, belittled me and *repeatedly* accused me of being a drug addict just there for a "fix".
 She got less than a foot from my face where she told me in NO UNCERTAIN TERMS that she "wasn't buying it", that she "wasn't playing my game anymore" and that my "free drugs" were "ending forever" after this test proved my urine wasn't backing up into my bladder and that I didn't even have a real kidney infection.